The Best Basal Thermometer for Tracking Thyroid, Adrenals and Ovulation

 To track ovulation follow the steps outlined above in order to accurately check your basal body temperature.

-At the time of ovulation, usually around day 14 (on a 28 day cycle) your body temperature will raise as a result of the LH surge by around 1 degree Fahrenheit.
+At the time of ovulation, usually around day 14 (on a 28-day cycle), your body temperature will rise as a result of the LH surge by around 1 degree Fahrenheit.

 If you are trying to conceive then this is the time for intercourse as this represents the time of the month when you are most likely to be fertile.

 Remember that ovulation does not ALWAYS occur each and every month and other hormones may influence your body temperature, but checking your body temperature can still act as a relatively cheap and efficient way to monitor ovulatory status.

 If you are increasing your dose of thyroid hormone, changing medications or decreasing your dose you should be tracking your basal body temperature.

 As you increase thyroid hormone your basal body temperature should increase.

 If your basal body temperature does NOT increase as a result of increasing your thyroid medication then this may serve as an indicator that your body is not converting or not absorbing the medication correctly.